bmeurant/technical-docs/software-architecture/architectural-styles/microservices.md

 2.  **[Microservices Architecture: A Detailed Guide](https://medium.com/design-microservices-architecture-with-patterns/microservices-architecture-2bec9da7d42a)**

-    This article goes beyond a simple introduction and explores the challenges and design patterns in more depth.
+    This article goes beyond a simple introduction and explores the challenges and [[software-architecture/design-patterns/|design patterns]] in more depth.
 It is particularly relevant for understanding architectural choices and the trade-offs involved.

 ---